lhcb/bender-tutorials/getting-started/twouseless.md

 # The  first  two almost _useless_, but highly _illustrative_ examples

 {% objectives "Learning objectives" %}
-* Understand the overall structure of Bender _module_
+* Understand the overall structure of Bender _module_ using oversimplified examples
 {% endobjectives %}

 Any _valid_ Bender module must have essential parts